andrew/ultimate-awesome/README.md

 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
+- [awesome-medphys](https://github.com/jrkerns/awesome-medphys) - A list of open-source software tailored for the Medical Physics domain.
 - [awesome-pelican](https://github.com/kmonsoor/awesome-pelican) - A curated list of awesome open-source projects, directly related to Pelican, the static-site-generator.
 - [awesome-minestom](https://github.com/LeoDog896/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
-- [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [awesome-synthesis](https://github.com/MikeMorenoDSP/awesome-synthesis) - A curated list of software for learning synthesis.